The Art of Modern Minimalism: Incorporating Texture in Plaster Works

 The Evolution of Minimalism in Visual Art

-Minimalism in art has changed a lot since it began in the 1960s.
-At first, it was all about simple shapes
+Minimalism in art has come a long way since its start in the 1960s.
+At first, it was all about simple

-and few colors.
-Artists wanted to move away from busy, complex art.
-They used basic forms and neutral
+shapes and few colors.
+Artists wanted to move away from complex art styles.
+They used basic forms and

-tones.
-Over time, this style has grown and changed.
+plain colors.
+Over time, this approach has changed.
 Now, minimalist art includes more variety.
 Artists use

 more colors and different methods.
-This shift matches changes in society and what people like in art.
+This change matches shifts in society and what people like in art.

-and eye-catching.
-This new approach has made minimalism more popular in the art world.
-More people can
+simple and eye-catching.
+This new approach has made minimalism more popular.
+More people can enjoy and

 Key Characteristics of Contemporary Minimalism